URMC / Center for Community Health & Prevention / Workforce Navigation / Rochester Health Profession Opportunity Grants

 Participants in ROC-HPOG may choose to obtain training for a range of healthcare positions.
 Training is organized as a series of manageable steps that lead to higher credentials and employment opportunities.
 More importantly, this program provides the necessary supports to assist participants in setting their own course—and developing their own career path to success!

 Who is Eligible

 The ROC-HPOG at URMC and Highland Hospital is committed to helping employees realize their professional dreams and aspirations.
 If you currently work in one of the fields below and are looking for growth opportunities, you are an ideal candidate.
-Please contact the ROC-HPOG Employment Coordinator for details.
+Please contact the ROC-HPOG Employment Manager for details.

 - Environmental Services